blacktop/how-ya-doing/README.md

 $ brew install blacktop/tap/hyd
 ```

-Next export a `GITHUB_TOKEN` environment variable with the `repo` scope selected.
-This will be used to deploy releases to your GitHub repository.
+Next export a `GITHUB_ACCESS_TOKEN` environment variable with the `repo` scope selected.
+This will be used to OAuth to the Github API.
 Create yours [here](https://github.com/settings/tokens/new).

 ```console
 $ export GITHUB_ACCESS_TOKEN=`YOUR_TOKEN`